DebabrataPaul05/OIB_ATM_SIMULATOR/README.md

 # OIB_ATM_SIMULATOR
-Multi-Bank ATM System (using Java)
+Multi-Bank ATM System (Java)
-Overview

-The Multi-Bank ATM System is a console-based banking simulation developed in Java.
-It models real-world ATM operations including account creation, authentication, deposits, withdrawals, fund transfers, and transaction history management.

-The system supports multiple banks and maintains persistent data using Java Serialization, allowing account information and transactions to be stored and reloaded across program executions.

-Supported Banks

-State Bank of India (SBI)

-Bank of Baroda (BOB)

-Punjab National Bank (PNB)

-Features

-Multi-bank account management

-Secure login using account number and PIN

-Account creation with auto-generated account numbers

-Deposit functionality

-Withdrawal functionality with balance validation

-Inter-bank fund transfer

-Transaction history with timestamps

-ATM receipt generation

-Persistent storage using serialized files

-Technologies Used

-Java (Core Java)

-Object-Oriented Programming (OOP)

-Java Collections Framework (HashMap, ArrayList)

-File Handling

-Java Serialization

-Exception Handling

-Project Structure

-The entire implementation is contained in a single file:

-ATMSystem.java

-The following classes are included:

-Transaction – Represents individual banking transactions

-Account – Manages account details and operations

-Bank – Handles multiple accounts within a bank

-ATMSystem – Main driver class that manages user interaction and system control

-A serialized data file named atm_data.ser is automatically created to store account data.

-How the System Works

-The user selects a bank.

-A new account can be created with a 4-digit PIN.

-The system generates a unique account number using the bank prefix and a random number.

-Users log in using their account number and PIN.

-After authentication, users can:

-Check balance

-Deposit money

-Withdraw money

-Transfer funds

-View transaction history

-All data is saved automatically after every operation.
+The Multi-Bank ATM System is a console-based banking simulation developed in Java that models the core functionalities of a real-world automated teller machine.
+This project allows users to create accounts, authenticate using a secure PIN, perform deposits and withdrawals, transfer funds between accounts, and view detailed transaction histories.
+The system supports multiple banks, specifically State Bank of India (SBI), Bank of Baroda (BOB), and Punjab National Bank (PNB).
+Each bank maintains its own collection of accounts, and account numbers are automatically generated using a bank-specific prefix combined with a unique random number to ensure uniqueness.

+The application is built entirely using Core Java and demonstrates strong implementation of object-oriented programming principles such as encapsulation, modular design, and class-based architecture.
+The system is structured around four main classes: Transaction, which records transaction type, amount, details, and timestamp; Account, which manages user information, balance, and transaction records; Bank, which maintains a collection of accounts for each bank; and ATMSystem, which serves as the main driver class handling user interaction and overall system control.
+The use of Java Collections Framework components such as HashMap and ArrayList enables efficient storage and management of banks, accounts, and transaction histories.

+A key feature of this project is persistent data storage using Java Serialization.
+All account and transaction data are saved in a serialized file named atm_data.ser, ensuring that user information is preserved even after the program is terminated and restarted.
+The system performs automatic data saving after major operations such as account creation, deposits, withdrawals, transfers, and logout.
+It also includes input validation and exception handling to prevent invalid entries and ensure smooth execution.

+This project demonstrates practical application of file handling, serialization and deserialization, exception handling, and real-world system simulation using Java.
+It serves as a strong example of backend logic implementation for a banking system and can be further enhanced by integrating a graphical user interface, database connectivity, PIN encryption mechanisms, or additional banking features such as interest calculation and administrative controls.